Energy tariffs explained: How to check when your tariff is ending

 Economy 10 tariffs give you off-peak electricity for 10 hours.
 The extra three hours will usually fall during quieter periods of the day.
 Depending on the supplier, Economy 10 runs in three separate intervals — an off-peak low rate in the afternoon, four hours in the evening, and three hours in the early morning.

-At Bionic, we compare energy deals designed to meet the needs of your business, and can also offer blend and extend, flex approach, and pass through tariffs.
-For more information, check out our guide on how to compare business energy tariffs.
+At Bionic, we compare energy deals designed to meet the needs of your business, and can also offer blend and extend, flex approach, and pass-through tariffs.
+For more information on these types of tariffs and Bionic's bespoke procurement service, check out our guide on large and industrial business energy.

 How to check when your business energy tariff is ending